Credit card refunds

 Section 75 claims

-If you use your credit card to buy something that costs over £100 and up to £30,000, you may be protected by Section 75 of the Consumer Credit Act.
+If you use your credit card to buy something that costs over £100 but not more than £30,000, you may be protected by Section 75 of the Consumer Credit Act.
 This means the credit card provider has equal liability with the vendor if there’s something wrong with your purchase.

-If the vendor refuses to give you a refund or they’ve gone bust, you should contact your credit card provider and tell them you want to make a claim under Section 75 of the Consumer Credit Act.
+If the vendor refuses to give you a refund or has gone bust, you should contact your credit card provider.
+Tell them you want to make a claim under Section 75 of the Consumer Credit Act.

 Chargeback claims

-If your purchase doesn’t qualify for Section 75 – for example, it’s £100 or less – you may be able to get a refund or part-refund through Chargeback
+If your purchase doesn’t qualify for Section 75 – for example, because it’s £100 or less – you may be able to get a refund or part-refund through Chargeback.

 Unlike Section 75, Chargeback is not a legal right.
 It’s an agreement that Visa, Mastercard and American Express have signed up to.